 The NF consumers shall utilise the NRF to discover NSACF instance(s) unless NSACF information is available by other means, e.g. locally configured in NF consumers.

-If the NSACF NF consumer is the AMF, the NSACF selection function in the AMF selects an NSACF instance based on the available NSACF instances, which are obtained from the NRF or locally configured in the AMF.
+The NSACF selection function in the NSAC NF consumer selects an NSACF instance based on the available NSACF instances, which are obtained from the NRF or locally configured in the NSACF NF consumer.

-The following factors may be considered by the NF consumer for NSACF selection:
+The following factors may be considered by the NF consumer for NSACF discovery and selection:

 - S-NSSAI(s).

-- NSACF Serving Area information.
-The NSACF service area is related to the location of the NF consumer.

-NOTE: Each Serving Area is unique and unambiguously identified.
+- NSACF Service Area Identifier.
+The NSAC Service Area Identifier is configured at the consumer NF and NSACF (see clause 5.15.11.0) and is related to the location of the NF consumer.
+Each Serving Area is unique and unambiguously identified in a PLMN and a NSACF registers with the NRF the NSAC Service Area Identifier(s) of the NSAC service area(s) it serves.

 - NSACF service capabilities: